Asahiyama Zoo 旭川市旭山動物園

 A fundamental concept of the zoo is to show animals' natural behavior.
 Spotted seals dart through the water and dive through a transparent tank called a marine way, penguins appear to fly above you through aqua tunnels.
 Polar bears dive and play.

 Penguin star power

-The penguins are a huge draw for visitors to the zoo.
+Penguins are one of the zoo's most popular animals.
 You can walk through underwater tunnels as they swim overhead.
-At feeding time, keepers in wetsuits feed the penguins underwater, mimicking their natural behavior.
-But everyone waits for the penguin walk when they waddle along in front of the crowd like a tiny army.
+In winter, everyone waits for the penguin walk, when they waddle along outside of their enclosures in front of the crowd like a tiny army.